litenova/LiteBus/README.md

 * `ICommandPostHandler<TCommand, TCommandResult>` This generic post-handler is executed on the post handle phase of the specified `TCommand` which has `TCommandResult` type.
 * `ICommandPostHandler` This post-handler acts as a global command post-handler.
 It's executed on every command post-handle phase.

+#### Command Error Handlers

+Error handlers allow you to catch and handle any errors thrown during the pre-handle, handle and post handle phase of a command.
+You can implement error handlers by deriving from:

+* `ICommandErrorHandler<TCommand>` This generic post-handler is executed on any phase of the specified command that runs into error.
+It supports generic variance.
+* `ICommandErrorHandler` Acts as the global command error handler.

 #### Examples

 A Command without Result